 Vehicle idling is where a vehicle’s engine is turned on and running but the vehicle itself isn’t moving.
 It is an unconscious habit that many of us are guilty of and it contributes massively to greenhouse gases and is one of the main reasons why stop-start engines are now becoming more and more common.
 Idling is also one of the worst causes of fuel wastage, too.
 In a single hour of idling, a transit van can waste up to a litre of fuel, significantly contributing to CO2 emissions.

 Another major cause of wasted fuel is aggressive acceleration and sudden, sharp braking.
 When combined with sharp braking, sudden acceleration can use up to one-third more fuel per mile than accelerating and braking done in good time.
 This increases proportionally with the size of a vehicle—bad news for fleets consisting of vans and HGVs.

 By then following up on these findings with an education or training session, you can instil safe and responsible driving behaviour amongst your fleet drivers and encourage them to maintain safe and steady speeds, accelerate proportionately, and avoid vehicle idling.
-This will save you money on fuel costs and lower your fleet’s carbon footprint.
+This will save you money on fuel costs and lower your fleet’s emissions.